Single Lets Vs. Multi Lets (HMOs) - Which Makes the Better Investment?

 A multi-let, however, is often looked on as being too much hassle.
 It's true that there are more hoops to jump through to get the property up to standard with the council for instance, but the returns are often well worth the extra effort.

-We have a couple of multi let properties which we own ourselves and also lease from other landlords.
-These bring in great returns, and in a market where house prices are unpredicatable and capital growth is less than certain, cashflow remains key.
+We have a couple of multi-let properties which we own ourselves and also lease from other landlords.
+These bring in great returns, and in a market where house prices are unpredictable and capital growth is less than certain, cash flow remains key.

 Now at this stage I haven't done any research on the specific property or viewed it at all, it was just a 2-minute search on Rightmove.
 Also, the costs of maintaining the property and other running costs haven't been shown, it is just meant as a quick comparison.

 Let's say the purchase price was the asking price